Susan H. Schulman

-Susan H. Schulman (born July 6, 1947) is an American theater director.
+Susan H. Schulman (born July 6, 1947) is an American theatre director.

 Biography

 Intent on a career as an actress, Schulman studied drama at Hofstra University in Hempstead, Long Island, New York in the 1960s.
 She attended Yale University on a playwrighting fellowship, graduating with a Master's Degree.
-While performing at the Buffalo Studio Arena Theatre, she was presented with her first opportunity to mount a production when the director of an adaptation of Wind in the Willows abruptly left the project.
+While performing at the Buffalo Studio Arena Theatre, she was presented with her first opportunity to mount a production when the director of an adaptation of The Wind in the Willows abruptly left the project.

 She was the resident director for the Pittsburgh Civic Light Opera from 1981 to 1989.
 She became involved with several productions at the off-off-Broadway Equity Library Theatre in New York City, including directing A Little Night Music in 1985.